 This photo of President John F. Kennedy with actress Marilyn Monroe may be the most famous shot of JFK chatting up an actress.
 The photo was taken at a private house party after Marilyn Monroe’s famous “Happy birthday, Mister President” moment at a 1962 fundraiser in Madison Square Garden.
+(Ambassador to the UN Adlai Stevenson, noting that Monroe’s dress was described as skin and beads, quipped “I didn’t see the beads.”)
 That’s JFK at center, Attorney General Bobby Kennedy at left, and historian Arthur Schlesinger Jr. having the absolute time of his life at right.

-But thanks to the JFK Library and its excellent website, we now have many photos of President Kennedy chatting with handsome entertainers of all kinds.
+Thanks to the JFK Library and its excellent website, we now have many photos of President Kennedy chatting with handsome entertainers at all kinds of events.
 Let’s take a look.

 Here’s President Kennedy meeting Julie London (later star of TV’s Emergency!) at the White House Correspondents’ Dinner.
 Nothing inappropriate here, of course, but Kennedy’s reputation for womanizing offers an interesting subtext for these photos.
 Perhaps he’s just doing his presidential duty, after all.